How to know if your child is falling behind in school?

 Has your child suddenly become anxious about school and creates excuses not to go?
 If you have ruled out other issues that may be impacting your child's mental health, the problem could be that they are struggling in class and no longer feel comfortable learning there as they left behind.

-Expected Curriculum Learning Outcomes
+What are the Expected Curriculum Learning Outcomes?

 Literacy